Dataset from Chihara and Hesterberg's book (Second Edition)

 B. Pearson Residuals

-of that cell.
-Recall the z-score idea: we subtract the mean and divide by the std. deviation to get the z-score
+Now, the Pearson Residual in each cell is equivalent to the z-score of that cell.
+Recall the z-score idea: we subtract the mean and divide by the std. deviation to get the z-score.

 To get a

-.Now, the mean is the
+z-score, we need the value, themean, andsd.Now, the mean is the

-value, as stated, and thevalue
+Expectedvalue, as stated, and thevalueis theActualvalue.-

 What of the

-?
+sd?
 In the Contingency Table, we have counts which are usually modeled as an (integer-valued) Poisson distribution, for which mean and variance are identical.
 And \(sd = \sqrt{variance}\).
-Thus we get thez-scores
+Thus we get thez-scoresaka Pearson Residuals as:\[ r_{i,j} = \frac{(Actual - Expected)}{\sqrt{\displaystyle Expected}} \tag{3}\]

 -